Reassertion of British sovereignty over the Falkland Islands (1833): Background

+Early settlements

-In 1765, Captain John Byron explored Saunders Island, which lies 1.5 miles (2.5 km) off the coast of West Falkland.
+In 1765, Captain John Byron was searching for the mythical Pepys Island.
+Byron explored Saunders Island, which lies 1.5 miles (2.5 km) off the coast of West Falkland.
 He named the harbour Port Egmont, and claimed this and other islands for Britain, on the grounds of prior discovery.
 The next year Captain John MacBride established a British settlement at Port Egmont.
-Independently France had established in 1764 a colony at Port Louis, which it handed over to Spain in 1767.
+Independently France had established a settlement in 1764 at Fort Saint Louis, which it left in 1767 following protest by Spain, which took over the settlement and renamed it Puerto Soledad.

 The British presence in the west continued, until interrupted by Spain, during the Falkland Crisis from 10 July 1770 to 22 January 1771.
 Economic pressures led Britain to unilaterally withdraw from many overseas settlements in 1774, and they left Port Egmont on 20 May 1774, leaving a plaque asserting their continuing sovereignty over the islands.
 A few years later, under orders from Madrid, the Spanish demolished the settlement at Port Egmont and removed the plaque.
-The Spanish settlement was itself withdrawn in 1811.
+The Spanish settlement at Puerto Soledad was itself withdrawn in 1811.

 The islands remained an important outpost for whalers and sealers who used the islands to shelter from the worst of the South Atlantic weather.
 By merit of their location, the Falkland Islands have often been the last refuge for ships damaged at sea.
 Most numerous among those using the islands were British and American sealers, where typically between 40 and 50 ships were engaged in hunting fur seals.
+In 1820, Colonel David Jewett of the navy of the newly independent United Provinces of South America arrived at the abandoned Puerto Soledad, where he required assistance from British sealers.
+While there, he made a declaration claiming possession of the islands for the United Provinces, by virtue of inheriting Spain's claim following independence.
+There is no evidence that he was directed to claim the islands however, and he left the abandoned settlement shortly afterwards, with the sealers continuing their operations.